Join our volunteer team

 Tuesday 2:30-6pm, Wednesday 9am-11am, and Friday 1:30-4pm.

-If you would like to drop in at these times please come to the food bank garage (to the right of the food bank) and check in with a back of house floor manager.
+If you would like to drop in at these times please come through the food bank garage (to the right of the food bank) and check in with a back of house floor manager.

 1.)
-Please print or e-sign our liability waiver:
+Please e-sign our liability waiver:

-If printing, please bring it with you to your first shift.
-Our printable waiver can be found here.
-Or you can e-sign our liability waiver here, and a copy will be emailed to the volunteer coordinator prior to your shift.
+You can e-sign our liability waiver here, and a copy will be emailed to the volunteer coordinator prior to your shift.

 2.)
 Please review and agree to our code of conduct and volunteer policies here.